EngMoheb/Candy-_Distribution_SQL/README.md

 **Advanced Insights**

-1. Which customers rank in the top 5 spenders each month?
+1. Which customers rank in the top 5 spenders?
-2. How has profit changed over time for each product category?
+2. How has profit changed over time for each category?

 ### 🔗 ERD Diagram